nationalarchives/ds-web-dev/README.md

 # Pull the latest version of all services that are checked out on the main branch
 ./pull.sh

+# Run the test suite
+./test.sh

 # Start all the services
 ./up.sh

 # Stop all the services
 ./down.sh

+# Rebuild all the services
+./rebuild.sh
 ```